Koninklijke Philips N.V. – Annual report – 31 December 2025

 Philips is exposed to tax risks which could have a significant adverse financial impact

-The formal adoption of the Council Directive (EU) 2022/2523 (the Pillar Two Directive) in December 2022 aims to achieve a coordinated implementation of Pillar Two in EU member states.
-The Dutch government adopted the Minimum Tax Rate Act 2024 (MTR Act) in December 2023 and the Pillar Two legislation has been applicable in local law with effect from 2024 in the Netherlands, the EU and multiple other countries around the world.
-However, US President Trump’s January 2025 Executive Order to withdraw from the OECD Pillar agreements brings uncertainty and potential risk of retaliatory tax measures.
+The formal adoption of the Council Directive (EU) 2022/2523 (the Pillar Two Directive) in December 2022 achieved a coordinated implementation of Pillar Two in EU Member States.
+The Dutch government adopted the Minimum Tax Rate Act 2024 (MTR Act) in December 2023, and the Pillar Two legislation has been applicable in local law with effect from 2024 in the Netherlands, the EU and many other countries around the world.
+However, the US withdrawal from the OECD Pillar agreements, the pending implementation in local laws of the statement issued by the Group of Seven (G7) on June 28, 2025 on outlining a compromise on certain aspects of Pillar Two, including the January 5, 2026 ‘side-by-side’ package agreed between the United States and the OECD Inclusive Framework exempting US-parented multinational enterprises from Pillar Two brings uncertainty and potential risk of retaliatory tax measures.

-As Philips maintains substance in the form of relevant assets and personnel in the countries in which it operates which is shown in our Country Activity and Tax Report, Philips meets the transitional safe harbor rules enacted by OECD in most countries and therefore exposure to taxation Pillar Two is currently limited.
-However, this is increasing Philips’ tax compliance burden significantly globally.
+As Philips maintains substance in the form of relevant assets and personnel in the countries in which it operates, Philips meets the transitional safe harbor rules enacted by OECD in most countries and therefore exposure to Pillar Two taxation is currently not material from a group perspective.
+However, the future of the safe harbor rules, including the implementation of the side-by-side safe harbors is uncertain and Pillar Two increases Philips’ tax compliance burden significantly globally.

 Furthermore, Philips is exposed to tax risks related to acquisition and divestment, permanent establishments, tax loss, interest and tax credits carried forward, and potential changes in tax law that could result in higher tax expenses and payments.
 The risks may have a significant impact on local financial tax results, which could adversely affect Philips’ financial condition and operating results.
 The value of the deferred tax assets, such as tax losses carried forward, is subject to the availability of sufficient taxable income within the tax loss-carry-forward period.
 Accordingly, there can be no absolute assurance that all deferred tax assets, such as (net) tax losses and credits carried forward, will be realized.

-Potential tariffs and other restrictions on imports proposed by US President Trump and his administration, and retaliatory trade measures in response thereto, have the potential to impact international trade relations and supply chains, with notable consequences in the countries where we are present in.
+Implemented and potential tariffs and other restrictions on imports proposed by the US administration, and retaliatory trade measures in response thereto, have impacted and may continue to impact international trade relations, supply chains and pricing strategies, with notable consequences in the countries where we are present.
 In addition, protectionism may increase general uncertainty on the development of local regulations in response to those measures.
 These uncertainties expose Philips to financial risk linked to increased trade defense measures resulting in additional tariffs and customs duties.
 Significant changes in import duties levied on the import of products could materially impact Philips.

+Philips continues to monitor the US tax developments and assess potential long-term implications.
 Potential risks are carefully monitored and dealt with by tax specialists from relevant areas (e.g., corporate income tax, transfer pricing, indirect taxes, wage tax and tax accounting).
-There are extensive controls in place on processes and systems to address these risks, which are discussed in more detail in our Country Activity and Tax Report and in the note Income taxes.
+There are extensive controls in place on processes and systems to address these risks, which are discussed in more detail in our Country Activity and Tax Report available on our website, and in the note Income taxes.

 1 General information to the Consolidated financial statements (extract)